Digits-Partners/Articles/README.md

     - Train a many-to-one RNN that takes as inputs the embedding vectors associated to the words from the piece of text being scored, and feed the last forward activation value to a softmax classifier to predict the score.

- 5. Eliminates biases such as gender, ethnicity, relegion
+ 5. Eliminates biases such as gender, ethnicity, relegion [Bolukbasi et. al., 2016.
+Man is to computer programmer as woman is to homeworker?
+Debiasing word embeddings]

 ## Unidirectional recursive neural networks (RNN)